B-cabrera/hwcalendar-mern/README.md

 ![HwCalendar Logo](https://github.com/B-cabrera/hwcalendar-mern/blob/main/src/assets/HwCalendarLogo.png?raw=true)

 # HwCalendar
-A web application where you can add HW with due dates based on class and be reminded using (NOT YET CHOSEN).
+A web application where you can add HW with due dates based on class and be reminded using Google Calendar.

 ## Description
 A personal project to practice developing a web application with the MERN stack (MongoDB, Express.js, React.js, and Node.js).

 ### Ideas
-- Integration with Google Calendar using API.
-- User Auth to allow for individual calendars/reminders
+- React Toaster for Notifications like invalid input

 ### Reminders
-- [x] Fix UI to be view perfectly on different screen sizes.
 - [ ] Google Calendar API

 ### Progress